hardie/arch-dedr-report/draft-arkko-arch-dedr-report.md

 Several underlying principles can be observed in the example cases that were discussed.
 Deployment failures tend to be associated with cases where interdependencies make progress difficult and there's no major advantage for early deployment.
 Despite persistent problems in the currently used technology, it becomes difficult for the ecosystem to switch to better technology.
 For instance, there are a number of areas where the Internet routing protocol, BGP, is lacking, but success in deploying significant improvements has been lacking, for instance in the area of security.

 Another principle appears to be first mover advantage.
 Several equally interesting technologies have fared in very different ways, depending whether there was an earlier system that provided most of the benefits of the new system.
-Again, despite potential problems in an already deployed technology, it becomes difficult to deploy improvements due to lack of immediate incentives and due to the competing and already deployed alternative that is proceeding forward in the ecosystem.
-For instance, WebPKI is very widely deployed and used, but DNSSEC is not.
-Is this because the earlier commercial adoption of WebPKI, and the initially more complex interdependencies between systems that wished to deploy DNSSEC.
+The availability of tools, communities of practicioners, and network effects of interlocked systems provide incentives for industry to remain on a deployed technology rather than adopting one which provides similar functionality.
+As an example, DNSSEC has been proposed as a replacement for the WebPKI in TLS authentication.
+Because the resulting security properties are similar, that shift has been hard to achieve even for those promoting the technology.

 The workshop also discussed different types of deployment patterns on the Internet:

 * Delivering functionality over Internet as a web service.
-The Internet is an open and standardised system, but the service on top may be closed, essentially running two components of the service provider's software against each other over the browser and Internet infrastructure.
+The Internet is an open and standardised system, but the services on top may be closed, essentially running two components of the service provider's software against each other over the browser and Internet infrastructure.
 Several large application systems have grown in the Internet in this manner, encompassing large amounts of functionality and a large fraction of Internet users.

-* Delivering concentrated network services that offer the standard capabilities of the Internet.
-Examples in this category include the provisioning of DNS resolution, some mail services, and so on.
+* Concentration of services that offer the standard capabilities of the Internet.
+Examples in this category include the provisioning of DNS resolution, video hosting, mail services, and so on.

 The second case is more interesting for an Internet architecture discussion.
 There can, however, be different underlying situations in that case.
 The service may be simply a concentrated way to provide a commodity service.
 The market should find a natural equilibrium for such situations.
 This may be fine, particularly, where the service does not provide any new underlying advantage to whoever is providing it (in the form of user data that can be commercialized, for instance, or as training data for an important machine learning service).

 Secondly, the service may be an extension beyond standard protocols, leading to some questions about how well standards and user expectations match.
 But those questions could be addressed by better or newer standards.
-But the third situation is more troubling: the service are provided in this concentrated manner due to business patterns that make it easier for particular entities to deploy such services.
+But the third situation is more troubling: the services are provided in this concentrated manner due to business patterns that make it easier for particular entities to deploy such services.

 ## Centralised deployment models